Proper grow tent ventilation is essential to healthy plant growth, and proper filtration is equally essential to clean the air and remove all odors.

 Dealing with Odor In Your Grow Room

 A standard carbon filter will do the job in most cases.
-However, some growers may find that it isn’t enough for their particular strain or garden.
+However, some growers may find that it isn’t enough for their particular strain or grow room.

 In these cases, first check your carbon filter.
-Make sure it is still usable, as the activated carbon loses effectiveness and the filter’s performance decreases.
+Make sure it still has life in it, as the activated carbon loses effectiveness and the filter’s performance decreases.